Netaji Subhas Chandra Bose International Airport: Interim expansions

 These expansions will enhance the airport's capacity to 28 million passengers per annum.
 A budget of ₹130 crore has been earmarked for this phase.
 This will provide an additional time of four to five years, until 2030–31, to the airport authority for a long-term solution to accommodate the passenger growth, including the construction of a new terminal.

+By June 2026, the 966 m2 section was commissioned in the completing the expansion of the domestic wing.
+Meanwhile, the 2990 m2 section for the Immigration, Customs and PESC facilities in the international departure sections was completed and would be operationalised soon.

 Phase 1

 Under the first phase of expansion, the old domestic terminal, which was operation between 1995 and 2013 and has a built-up area of 240000 sqft, will be demolished and a new terminal, spread over an area of 1300000 sqft, will be constructed.
 This will increase the airport's capacity by 40% to 33 million passengers.
 As of 2019, the design of the new terminal was to be finalised by early 2020.

 As of December 2024, the demolition would begin in August 2025 and would take a year.
 Simultaneously, a tender will be floated for the construction of the new terminal which is expected to commence in early 2026.
 The overall terminal project, worth ₹4500 crore, will be completed in two phases.
 The new terminal would be designed in order to efficiently utilise its relatively shorter frontage but service more aircraft at a time than the existing linear integrated terminal.

 The new building will be U-shaped and have three sections — a rectangular section and two arm-like concourses.
 The rectangular section, located at the parking lot of old terminal, will host the check-in counters, security check portals and baggage handling facilities.
 Meanwhile, the two concourses, at the northern and southern ends of the rectangular sections and extending eastwards, will host the operational area like boarding gates and aerobridges.
 The rectangular section and southern arm will be built as part of the phase 1, which has been sanctioned by the AAI.

 As of July 2025, the demolition of the old domestic terminal is scheduled to be completed by the year-end or early 2026.
 The entire terminal that will be completed under this phase will exclusively serve international flights and will have an annual capacity of 9 million passengers.
+As of June 2026, the demolition is scheduled following the end of Hajj service on 19 June.